 - Timely Warnings

-The Washington State University Vancouver Department of Public Safety, in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act prepares and distributes statistics annually on all the reported occurrences of the offenses below.
+The Washington State University Vancouver Department of Public Safety, in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act prepares and distributes statistics annually on all reported occurrences of the offenses listed below.
 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act), 20 U.S.C.
 1092(f), requires the annual publication of crime statistics for the previous three calendar years.

 The crime statistics include reports of, arrests for, and disciplinary actions arising from selected crimes.
 Effective with the 1999 calendar year, the Clery Act requires an expanded reporting that includes crimes and arrests occurring in certain off-campus locations.
 This page is part of Washington State University (WSU) Vancouver’s annual report, which we encourage you to read in full.
 Other sections of the report include institutional policies concerning campus security, such as policies concerning crime prevention and the reporting of crimes, together with important information concerning WSU Vancouver's policies regarding alcohol and drug use, and Washington State University’s sexual assault prevention programs.

 Collection of Statistics: The Office of Student Services and the WSU Vancouver Department of Public Safety coordinate the preparation of the annual report, including the gathering of crime statistics.
 The annual crime statistics are compiled from data provided by: the WSU Vancouver Department of Public Safety, the Clark County Sheriff's Office, and Campus Security Authorities (University officials who have significant responsibility for student and campus activities).
-WSU Vancouver has no off-campus facilities and no resident facilities; therefore, no statistics are recorded.
+WSU Vancouver has no off-campus facilities and no resident facilities; therefore, no statistics from those categories are recorded.
 If you have questions regarding the statistics published here, please contact the WSU Vancouver Department of Public Safety.

 WSU Vancouver Campus Security Authorities: